freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/03-front-end-development-libraries/react-and-redux/connect-redux-to-the-messages-app.md

 ---
 id: 5a24c314108439a4d4036148
-title: إيصال Redux إلى تطبيق الرسائل
+title: Connect Redux to the Messages App
 challengeType: 6
 forumTopicId: 301427
 dashedName: connect-redux-to-the-messages-app